Only 125 Spots - Inaugural Event

 Two women riders waving at Adventure Crown event

-Any adventure motorcycle brand is welcome.
-Bikes are classed by engine size (Small: up to 500cc / Medium: 501–890cc / Large: 891cc+).
-Specific requirements for tires, noise limits, and safety equipment are published with your registration confirmation.
+Any adventure motorcycle.
+Bikes are classed by engine size (Small: up to 600cc / Medium: 601–900cc / Large: 901cc+).
+Tire requirements, noise limits, and safety gear details come with your registration confirmation.

-Your class is based on your bike's engine size.
-Within your class, all riders complete the same modules scored by the same published rules.
-Overlays (like the Women's overlay) run alongside class rankings — your class placement is not affected by overlay participation.
+Class is based on engine size.
+Within your class, you're all running the same modules under the same rules.
+Overlays like the Women's leaderboard run alongside class rankings.
+They don't change your class placement.